UndeadZeratul/uzHDWeapons/README.md

 - Press `[ALTFIRE]` to detonate all active pipe bombs. **Requires Detonator** ![detonator](./sprites/pipe-bombs/PBDPA0.png)
 - Press `[USE]` near active pipe bomb to kick away.
 - Press `[USE]` while crouching to pick up & deactivate pipe bomb.
+- Can be shot in a pinch.
+Careful, may get caught in the cross-fire!

 ## Credits